Agent-Shu/Agent-Shu/README.md

 Welcoom to my profile ╰(*°▽°*)╯

-Myself S Banerjee, also known by my gamer tag Agent S or Agent Shu 🎮🕹
+I'm S Banerjee, also known by my gamer tag Agent S or Agent Shu 🎮🕹

 I love doing IoT and microcontroller stuffs, and also writing clean code which is upto standards 💻